flyingrobots/flyingrobots/README.md

 📥 [james@flyingrobots.dev](mailto:james@flyingrobots.dev) · 🔗 [LinkedIn](https://linkedin.com/in/flyingrobots) · 📄 [Résumé](https://www.flyingrobots.dev/james-ross-resume.pdf)

-I've spent two decades building systems where correctness survives concurrency — AAA game engines, MMORPG backends, live-service platforms, high-throughput distributed infrastructure.
+I've spent two decades building systems where correctness survives concurrency: AAA game engines, MMORPG backends, live-service platforms, high-throughput distributed infrastructure.

 Across all of it, the same failure mode kept surfacing: **state forgets how it became itself.**

-Race conditions, irreproducible bugs, and partial failures aren’t random — they’re what happens when history is invisible and mutation is implicit.
+Race conditions, irreproducible bugs, and partial failures aren’t random; they’re what happens when history is invisible and mutation is implicit.

-The Continuum Stack is my answer: systems where **history is explicit, replay is exact, and behavior is derived—not implied.**
+The Continuum Stack is my answer: systems where **history is explicit, replay is exact, and behavior is derived, not implied.**

 ---